yanoo1222/Quest3stack/README.md

 - Kernel ground truth: OTA-extracted `kernel.elf` for `52168470052900520` (sha `53b0a65f…ecbc`).

--note this was INSPIRED by the pancake exploit although absolutely NO code was stolen/skidded of the pancake project
+-note this was INSPIRED by the pancake exploit although absolutely NO code was stolen of the pancake project